janephp/janephp/documentation/components/JsonSchema.rst

     composer require --dev jane-php/json-schema "^6.0"

 This library contains a lot of dependencies to be able to generate code which are not needed on runtime.
 However, the generated code depends on other libraries and a few classes that are available through the runtime package.
-It is highly recommended to add the runtime dependency as a requirement through composer:
+It is mandatory to add the runtime dependency as a requirement through composer:

 .. code-block:: bash